 4. Depression in children, much like in adults, is linked to insufficient expressions of autonomy and competency that are being blocked in some way.
 Sometimes this is due to overprotection, sometimes to an authoritarian environment, sometimes simply to a collapse as a result of negligence.
 This means that trust in the self as a potential change agent as well as in significant adults to be able to help us, is broken.

 5. On Coping well, or not coping: People who cope well, become problem-solving when in distress.
 Those who don’t become emotion-focused.
 Interesting finding this, especially at a time when so much emphasis is placed on emotions.
 The capacity to make a plan, is key to experiences of self-determination.
 Self-determination/Autonomy/ Competency these are all room-mates in the headspace of a resilient child (and adult).
-This is why both overprotection and authoritarianism are so harmful; they rob children of a multitude of experiences of self-discovery, that lead to competency.
+This is why both overprotection and authoritarianism are so harmful; they rob children of a multitude of experiences of self-discovery that are the building blocks of vitality and feelings of competency.

-And of course this is tricky: Children who get too much power too soon, are typically anxious.
+Depression in essence, is about loss of Power.
+This one is tricky: Children who get too much power too soon, are typically anxious.
 It is truly a matter of Goldilocks and the three bears: Not too much and not too little.
 I have written extensively about this in my previous blog on Will, Power and Motivation..

 6. Like adults, children with persistent low mood have repetitive negative thinking habits, with self-blame and feelings of inferiority topping the list.
 Once these thoughts become embedded, they take on a life of their own, affecting not only mood, but also physiology so that a downward spiral occurs, with e.g. lowering of Dopamine and vitamin D levels, making an upward curl increasingly impossible.
 If these thought patterns persists over time, bizarre thoughts begin to develop and a child moves into the psychiatric realm.